 Thanksgiving in Las Vegas

-Las Vegas doesn’t just party, it likes to eat good food.
-Here are some top picks for sit down casual, take out on Thanksgiving.
+Las Vegas loves good food.
+Here are some top picks for sit down casual or take out on Thanksgiving.

 Take Out Thanksgiving

 Eater Vegas offers a lot of great recommendations along the Strip and around the Valley, check out: “Where to Order Takeout for Thanksgiving in Las Vegas.”

 Thanksgiving travel is clearly bad enough.
 You’re in Las Vegas and have no idea where to go that save you from the chaos from the Strip.

 The Hoffbrau House is always a good time.
 This Thanksgiving they open their doors with an excellent menu and warm welcome.
 Location: 4510 Paradise Rd., Las Vegas.